Nemo157/mhash-rs/README.md

 `cargo install clippy` on nightly rust) before submitting a pull request (along with `cargo test` as usual).

+There are a few different features available as they affect the dependencies that are brought in and are not needed for all cases.
+Most of the time you should be able to get away with testing with no features and with `cargo test --features all` to enable all of them at once.
+CI builds both of these along with some different subsets that are likely to be enabled together.

 ## License

 Licensed under either of